Naomi Watts: Early life and education

-She decided to become a model when she was 18.
+At the age of 18, Watts decided to become a model.
 She signed with a models agency that sent her to Japan, but after several failed auditions, she returned to Sydney.
-There, she worked in advertising for a department store, which led Follow Me magazine to hire her as an assistant fashion editor.
+She began to work in advertising for a department store.
+Follow Me magazine hired her as an assistant fashion editor.
 A casual invitation to participate in a drama workshop inspired Watts to quit her job and pursue acting.

-Regarding her nationality, Watts has stated: "I consider myself British and have very happy memories of the UK.
+Despite her years in Australia, Watts considers herself firmly British in regards to her nationality.
+She has said that: "I consider myself British and have very happy memories of the UK.
 I spent the first 14 years of my life in England and Wales and never wanted to leave.
 When I was in Australia I went back to England a lot."
-She also has expressed her ties to Australia, declaring: "I consider myself very connected to Australia, in fact when people say where is home, I say Australia, because those are my most powerful memories."